Everything You Need to Know to Visit Lake Atitlan

 Our Top Tip: if you can, take the boat in the morning when the water is calmer.
 The wind usually picks up in the afternoon and makes the conditions rougher.

 All the towns around Lake Atitlan are full of tuk-tuks.
-They’re quick and convenient but fairly pricey compared to the other means of transport.
+They’re quick and convenient but fairly pricey compared to other means of transport.
 They’re handy for getting around the town you’re in but I’d recommend taking a boat to another town.
 Prices increase at night and also when you enter a new part of town.

-How To Get To Lake Atitlan
+How to get to Lake Atitlan

 How Long Should I Spend on Lake Atitlan?